vapor/docs/4.0/docs/routing.md

 ## Routes

 A route specifies a request handler for a given HTTP method and URI path.
 It can also store additional metadata.
-All routes are registered in `routes.swift` file.
+A good starting point for your routes is the `routes.swift` file found in the root of the project.
+From there you can register your routes one at a time or use `RouteCollection` types to keep them organized.

 ### Methods